asif-jalil/scroll-carousel/README.md

 - **Mobile friendly:** It is meant to be utilized in mobile web apps and mobile websites.
 - **Loop:** Scroll carousel is looped by default.
-- **Autoplay:** It supports autoplay.
-But we recommend to use use scroll play.
-- **Library Agnostic:** Scroll carousel is significantly smaller and faster because it doesn't need any JavaScript libraries like jQuery.
+- **Library Agnostic:** It is significantly smaller and faster because it doesn't need any JavaScript libraries like jQuery.
 - **Responsive:** It is responsive by default.
-You don't need to take hassle for this.

 ## Install